Health effects of smoking tobacco: Public awareness

 The landmark 1964 US Surgeon General's report on Smoking and Health.

-In 1953, scientists at the Sloan-Kettering Institute in New York City demonstrated that cigarette tar painted on the skin of mice caused fatal cancers.
+In 1953, scientists at the Sloan Kettering Institute in New York City demonstrated that cigarette tar painted on the skin of mice caused fatal cancers.
 This work attracted much media attention; the New York Times and Life both covered the issue.
 The Reader's Digest published an article entitled "Cancer by the Carton".

-On January 11, 1964, the United States Surgeon General's Report on Smoking and Health was published; this led millions of American smokers to quit, the banning of certain types of advertising, and the requirement of warning labels on tobacco products.
+On January 11, 1964, the United States Surgeon General's Report on Smoking and Health was published; this led millions of American smokers to quit, the banning of certain types of advertising, and required warning labels on tobacco products.

-These results were first widely accepted in the medical community, and publicized among the general public, in the mid-1960s.
+These results were first widely accepted in the medical community and publicized among the general public in the mid-1960s.
 The medical community's resistance to the idea that smoking tobacco caused disease has been attributed to bias from nicotine-dependent doctors, the novelty of the adaptations needed to apply epidemiological techniques and heuristics to non-infectious diseases, and cigarette industry pressure.

 The harmful health effects of smoking have been significant for the development of the science of epidemiology.
 As the mechanism of carcinogenicity is radiomimetic or radiological, the effects are stochastic.
-Definite statements can be made only on the relative increased or decreased probabilities of contracting a given disease.
+Definite statements can be made only on the relatively increased or decreased probabilities of contracting a given disease.
 For a particular individual, it is impossible to definitively prove a direct causal link between exposure to a radiomimetic poison such as tobacco smoke and the cancer that follows; such statements can only be made at the aggregate population level.
-Cigarette companies have capitalized on this philosophical objection and exploited the doubts of clinicians, who consider only individual cases, on the causal link in the stochastic expression of the toxicity as actual disease.
+Cigarette companies have capitalized on this philosophical objection and exploited the doubts of clinicians, who consider only individual cases, on the causal link in the stochastic expression of the toxicity as an actual disease.

 There have been multiple court cases against tobacco companies for having researched the health effects of smoking, but having then suppressed the findings or formatted them to imply lessened or no hazard.

-After a ban on smoking in all enclosed public places was introduced in Scotland in March 2006, there was a 17 percent reduction in hospital admissions for acute coronary syndrome.
-67% of the decrease occurred in non-smokers.
+After a ban on smoking in all enclosed public places was introduced in Scotland in March 2006, there was a 17 per cent reduction in hospital admissions for acute coronary syndrome during the ten months after the ban, compared with the ten preceding months.